LordRaydenMK/SuperheroesAndroid/README.md

 ### Data Layer

 The API call is modeled using Retrofit, KotlinX Serialization as the converter.
 The data layer converts the DTO objects to Domain objects.
-Any errors that happen up to this point are mapped to a sealed class `SuperheroError` (categorised as Recoverable on Unrecoverable).
-A custom exception `SuperheroException` that contains a property of the error is delivered as an RxJava error in the stream.
+Any expected errors that happen up to this point are mapped to a sealed class `SuperheroError`.
+A custom exception `SuperheroException` that contains a property of the error is delivered as an `Flow` error in the stream.

 ### Domain Layer